 We have internal processes for monitoring quality of provision and assessment of need.
-These include staff appraisal, observations, learning walks (including our

-Alliance Partner and, following our transition to academy status, a member of the DCAT team) pupil progress meetings, feedback from outside agencies and the Assess, Plan, Do, Review (APDR) cycle (which includes parent/carer feedback as to their child's progress and wellbeing).
-Pupil Voice is sought through the review process and as part of monitoring.
+These include staff appraisal, assessment, observations, learning walks (which may include our Alliance Partner - County led support to ensure quality and effectiveness of provision), pupil progress meetings, feedback from external agencies and the Assess, Plan, Do, Review (APDR) cycle (which includes parent/carer feedback as to their child's progress and wellbeing).
+Pupil Voice is sought through the assessment process of the interventions, APDR and review meetings.